New Zealand cricket team in South Africa in 1961–62: Outward journey

 New Zealand arrived in Perth on 8 October 1961 and spent three days practicing before playing a first-class match against Western Australia.

 Early tour matches

-After arriving in South Africa on 17 October, the New Zealand side travelled first to Southern Rhodesia to play three matches, two of which were first-class, against Rhodesian teams in October, narrowly avoiding defeat in the first match.
+After arriving in South Africa on 17 October, the New Zealand team travelled first to Southern Rhodesia to play three matches, two of which were first-class, against Rhodesian teams in October, narrowly avoiding defeat in the first match.
 They then travelled back to South Africa and played eight matches before the first Test.
 Five of these matches were first-class.

 After returning from Rhodesia, the New Zealanders played eight matches before the first Test match in early December.

 Mid tour matches

 Between the first and second Tests, the New Zealanders played first-class matches in Pretoria and Benoni.
 The second and third Tests were played over the Christmas and New Year period without any intervening fixtures, and were followed by five fixtures, three of which were first-class, before the fourth Test.
 A single first-class match was played in East London between the fourth and fifth Tests.

 The second Test started on 26 December and the third on 1 January after which the New Zealanders played five more matches before the fourth Test match.

 After the fourth Test match, which was scheduled to be played between 2–6 February, the New Zealanders played one first-class match against Border before the final Test match began on 16 February.